SU-CS308-22FA/FFP-Tracker/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest something new for this project!
-title: ''
+title: "[NEW FEATURE REQUEST]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---